Circle Health Group: Private ownership

 In 2017, the company was taken private by Toscafund Asset Management and its affiliate Penta Capital.
 Previously, the company had been listed on the Alternative Investment Market.
 Its initial public offering in June 2011 which raised £45M had valued the company at £95.4M.
 In June 2012 it raised £47.5M through a placing of shares with institutional investors.
 In December 2013, the company secured £25M of new funding and overhauled its corporate structure to grant its employees and NHS staff working at its sites direct access to its publicly traded shares.

 During its time on AIM, as Circle Holdings, investors included Odey Asset Management, Lansdowne Partners, Balderton Capital, BlackRock, Invesco Perpetual, BlueCrest Capital Management and Toscafund Asset Management.

 In March 2017, Toscafund proposed to buy all the company shares, valuing the company at £74M.

 Circle reported that "the underlying performance of the group improved considerably during 2018", making an EBITDAR profit of £12.3M, up from £6.7M the year before, although the company had an overall loss of £11M as a result of "exceptional costs ... relating to the impairment of intangible assets and goodwill".

-As part of Circle's 2019 acquisition of the larger BMI Healthcare group, American healthcare company Centene (through its subsidiary MH Services) took a 40% stake in Circle Health Holdings.
+In December 2019, the company acquired its larger rival BMI Healthcare to form the biggest private hospital provider in the UK, which it rebranded as Circle Health Group.
+The combined group had annual revenues of almost £1 billion.
+As part of the acquisition, American healthcare company Centene (through its subsidiary MH Services) took a 40% stake in Circle Health Holdings.
+Centene gained full ownership in July 2021.

+In August 2023, it was reported that Circle Health Group would be acquired by PureHealth, an Abu Dhabi-based holding company and healthcare platform, in a deal valued at $1.2 billion.
+In January 2024, it was announced that this transaction had been completed.